WICG/turtledove/FLEDGE.md

 #### 5.4 Reporting IDs

 Protected Audience provides several interest group fields that can be used to report details about a bid.
-These fields needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to the reporting fuctions.
+These fields needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to the reporting functions.
 Which of `selectableBuyerAndSellerReportingId`, `buyerAndSellerReportingId`, `buyerReportingId`, and the interest group name gets passed to `reportWin()` and `reportResult()` is determined by the browser with the following logic:

-* If `selectableBuyerAndSellerReportingId` defined in interest group:
+* If `selectableBuyerAndSellerReportingIds` defined in interest group:
-    * If `selectableBuyerAndSellerReportingId` in bid:
+    * If `selectedBuyerAndSellerReportingId` in bid:
-        * Then `selectableBuyerAndSellerReportingId`, `buyerAndSellerReportingId` (if present in interest group), and `buyerReportingId`
+        * Then `selectedBuyerAndSellerReportingId`, `buyerAndSellerReportingId` (if present in interest group), and `buyerReportingId`
           (if present in interest group) will all be available to reporting.
-    * Otherwise (i.e. when If `selectableBuyerAndSellerReportingId` not in bid):
+    * Otherwise (i.e. when `selectedBuyerAndSellerReportingId` not in bid):
         * No reporting IDs.
 If you want reporting IDs, consider including and selecting an empty `selectableBuyerAndSellerReportingId`.
-* Otherwise (i.e. when selectableBaRSI not defined in IG):
+* Otherwise (i.e. when `selectableBuyerAndSellerReportingIds` not defined in interest group):
     * If `buyerAndSellerReportingId` defined in interest group: `buyerAndSellerReportingId` available to reporting.
     * Otherwise, if `buyerReportingId` defined in interest group: `buyerReportingId` available to reporting.
     * Otherwise, interest group `name` available to reporting.

-Here's a table representation of the above logic: (`selectableBuyerAndSellerReportingId` abreviated to selectableBASRI, `buyerAndSellerReportingId` abreviated to BASRI, `buyerReportingId` abreviated to BRI)
+Here's a table representation of the above logic: (`selectableBuyerAndSellerReportingIds` abreviated to selectableBASRI, `buyerAndSellerReportingId` abreviated to BASRI, `buyerReportingId` abreviated to BRI)
 <table>
   <thead>